zilinissleepin/freqtrade/docs/strategy-callbacks.md

 Stoploss on exchange works similar to `trailing_stop`, and the stoploss on exchange is updated as configured in `stoploss_on_exchange_interval` ([More details about stoploss on exchange](stoploss.md#stop-loss-on-exchangefreqtrade)).

+If you're on futures markets, please take note of the [stoploss and leverage](stoploss.md#stoploss-and-leverage) section, as the stoploss value returned from `custom_stoploss` is the risk for this trade - not the relative price movement.

 !!!
 Note "Use of dates"
     All time-based calculations should be done based on `current_time` - using `datetime.now()` or `datetime.utcnow()` is discouraged, as this will break backtesting support.